PoisotLab/ms_metaweb_perspectives/README.md

 The embedding of the metaweb holds several pieces of information (@fig:illustration).
-In panel **A**, we show that the $L_2$ loss (*i.e.* the sum of squared errors) between the empirical and reconstructed metaweb decreases when number of dimensions (rank) of the subspace increases, with a point of inflection around 25 dimensions.
+In panel **A**, we show that the $L_2$ loss (*i.e.* the sum of squared errors) between the empirical and reconstructed metaweb decreases when number of dimensions (rank) of the subspace increases, with an inflection point around 25 dimensions.
 As discussed by @Runghen2021ExpNod, there is often a trade-off between the number of dimensions to use (more dimensions are more computationally demanding) and the quality of the representation.
 In this instance, accepting $L_2 = 500$ as an approximation of the network means that the error for every position in the metaweb is $\approx \left(500/(206\times 121)\right)^{1/2}$.
 In @fig:illustration, panel **B**, we show the positions of